MohammedHani98/WeRateDogs_Tweets_Insights/README.md

 ## Wrangling_data_project
+This project aims to use Twitter API and extract valuable insights from the "We Rate Dogs" account

-This file is an application of what is learned in data wrangling process provided bu Udacity inc.
+This is an application of what is learned in data wrangling process provided bu Udacity inc.